thejud/jx/README.md

-# jx JSON field extractor
+# jx - simple JSON field extractor

 jx is intended to be used to trivially extract fields from json data.
 Text table format is the default output format, but can be changed to